-CRITERIA INDICATORS HOW Patients or their representatives The patient group to whom the are involved in the clinical audit if clinical audit standards apply is appropriate. clearly defined.
-The clinical audit standards take For example, the clinical audit full account of patient priorities incorporates Patient Related and patient-defined outcomes.
-Outcome Measures (PROMS).
-Patients/carers are recognised If appropriate and feasible, as key stakeholders in the patient representatives and clinical audit process. relevant patient organisations are involved in clinical audit governance, treated as stakeholders, and where appropriate, in all stages of the clinical audit cycle as equal members of the clinical audit team.
+CRITERIA INDICATORS HOW Patients or their The patient group to whom the clinical representatives audit standards apply is clearly defined. are involved in The clinical audit standards take full For example, the clinical audit the clinical audit account of patient priorities and incorporates Patient Related Outcome if appropriate. patient-defined outcomes.
+Measures (PROMS).

+Patients/carers are recognised as key stakeholders in the clinical audit process.
+If appropriate and feasible, patient representatives and relevant patient organisations are involved in clinical audit governance, treated as stakeholders, and where appropriate, in all stages of the clinical audit cycle as equal members of the clinical audit team.
 Patients who are members of the clinical audit team are fully informed about what is expected from them in terms of participation, commitment and workload.
 Not all patients and/or patient organisations will be members of the clinical audit team but, as relevant stakeholders, should still be kept informed and engaged.
 If required, patients who are members of the clinical audit team are given basic clinical audit training to enable them to contribute effectively to the clinical audit process.
 Patients are kept informed throughout the clinical audit process about timescales, progress, results and actions.
 All communications should use plain English avoiding the use of jargon and acronyms.